Capturing quantum phase transition in the ultraviolet region by holography: EMDA Model Details and Phase diagram

 where $\mu$ is the chemical potential of the dual field theory, and $\Delta=2$ is the conformal dimension of the scalar operator dual to $\psi$.
 In this coordinate system, the AdS boundary is located at $z=0$, and the black brane horizon is at $z=1$.
 The functions $U$, $V_1$, $V_2$, $a$, and $\phi$ are functions of the radial coordinate $z$ only.

 Three dimensionless parameters characterize the solutions: the normalized Hawking temperature $T \equiv \bar{T}/\mu$, the normalized lattice amplitude $\lambda \equiv \bar{\lambda}/\mu$, and the normalized wave number $k \equiv \bar{k}/\mu$.
 Here, $\bar{\lambda}$ corresponds to the boundary value of the dilaton field $\psi(0)$, effectively setting the strength of the lattice deformation.
-The chemical potential $\mu$ serves as the scaling unit, placing the system in a grand canonical ensemble.
-See Appendix~\ref{app:boundary_conditions} for more details.
+The chemical potential $\mu$ serves as the scaling unit, placing the system in a grand canonical ensemble, and the Hawking temperature follows the relation

-The EMDA model exhibits rich phase structure at zero temperature, where varying $\lambda$ or $k$ can drive distinct QPTs by altering the nature of the IR fixed points.
-Specifically, the IR fixed points can be classified by the value of $\gamma$ under the linear perturbations of the near horizon geometry, which is $AdS_2 \times \mathbb{R}_2$~\cite{Donos:2014uba,Fu:2022qtz,Gong:2023tbg}.